cleverington/drupal-vm-workflow/README.md

 ###  Future Tasks for development.sh Script:
 * Allow the User to select between two tasks (Redesign Development or Migration Work), and then:
+  * Migration Work - Copy the config.yml file from /redesign/config-files/drupal-7/migration-config.yml to /drupal-vm/config.yml for use in the VM
+  * Migration Work - Copy the config.yml file from /redesign/config-files/drupal-8/migration-config.yml to /drupal-vm/config.yml for use in the VM
-  * Migration Work - Copy the config.yml file from /redesign/config-files/migration-config.yml to /drupal-vm/config.yml for use in the VM
+  * Migration Work - Copy the config.yml file from /redesign/config-files/drupal-7/development-config.yml to /drupal-vm/config.yml for use in the VM
-  * Migration Work - Copy the config.yml file from /redesign/config-files/development-config.yml to /drupal-vm/config.yml for use in the VM
+  * Migration Work - Copy the config.yml file from /redesign/config-files/drupal-8/development-config.yml to /drupal-vm/config.yml for use in the VM

 ###  To Access the VM:
 ```
 vagrant ssh
-cd /var/www/public_html/
+cd /var/www
 ```

 See config.yml for database information.